Uses: Houseplant, patio plant, or outdoor plant (in approved tropical zones)

 How to Propagate Red Button Ginger Plants

 The propagation of flowering ginger plants is best accomplished through the use of division.
 Since the roots of these plants are rhizomes, you can simply and easily propagate it as it grows larger.

-What Size of Red Button Ginger Plants Do You Ship?
+What Size are the Red Button Ginger Plants for Sale Online?